This topic can be a bit of controversy here but these are my opinions, as this is my blog. I know what I believe and I know what works.

 3. Lose Quality Training time for the Ironman :

-Body is fatigue.
-Mind is fatigued.
+The body is fatigue.
+The mind is fatigued.
 You may not have the desire to get outside for those long bikes.
 We are losing some quality bike workouts for your Ironman.
 You may not have the desire to push yourself.

 4. Training for a fast marathon will NOT benefit you for your Ironman: